Ticket Information

 As a consequence, any tickets purchased through unauthorised sales channels may be seized or cancelled without refund or exchange and the bearer of the ticket denied admission.

-#What next if I have purchased a ticket via an unauthorised seller?
+What next if I have purchased tickets via an unauthorised seller?

 1. Consider that you may be denied admission to the event and your ticket may have been cancelled by the venue due to one or a combination of the following reasons: